 Contact our Hurricane Damage Attorneys Today

 Hurricanes send insurance companies into a panic.
 They can dramatically affect their “bottom line”.
 Because of the vast number of policyholders who have historically filed damage claims almost immediately after a hurricane, insurance companies routinely hire temporary independent adjusters brought in from all over the country to assist them with adjusting these claims.
 Unfortunately, many of these adjusters do not have any hurricane adjusting experience.
-It is not uncommon that they are given a one- or two-day crash course on how to adjust a hurricane claim, and then they are immediately sent out into the field to start adjusting policyholders claims.
+Other adjusters are simply overwhelmed by the demands placed on them and do not have the time it takes to properly inspect and adjust hurricane claims.
+It is not uncommon that they are given a one- or two-day crash course on how to adjust a hurricane claim, and then they are immediately sent out into the field to start adjusting policyholders’ claims.
 History has shown that circumstances such as these often lead to claims being mishandled, delayed, or wrongfully denied.
 Kubiak Law Group understands the law, your insurance policy, and the rules and regulations as they pertain to hurricane claims.
 We have the experience, knowledge, and resources required to fight insurance companies to protect your rights.

 We offer free consultations, the same day return of calls and emails, and 24/7/365 availability.
 Contact us today to schedule a free, no-obligation consultation and learn how we can help with your insurance claim.